-SUSTAINABLE MATERIALS TRACK
+SUSTAINABLE MATERIALS CONCENTRATION

 Our economy is transitioning from linear (take, make, waste) to circular.
 This process necessitates a redesign of products and services.
-The Sustainable Materials track will prepare engineers to use and manage materials that will have the least impact on our environment and economy.
+The Sustainable Materials concentration will prepare engineers to use and manage materials that will have the least impact on our environment and economy.

 Key knowledge, skills and capabilities include: